-I have a theory that Rachel from Cardholder Services isn’t really working for a company called Cardholder Services, and she isn’t working for a telemarkeing company calling on behalf of that company either.
-I think Rachel is working on behalf of telephone companies to encourage people to buy caller ID services.
+I have a theory that Rachel from Cardholder Services isn’t really working for a company called Cardholder Services, and she isn’t working for a telemarketing company calling on behalf of that company either.
+I think Rachel is working on behalf of telephone companies to encourage people to buy caller-ID services.

 Rachel has called me three times in the past two days.
 I’m not that starved for human contact: It’s a Christmas present I really don’t need.
 I’m a little surprised that when I Googled “Rachel from Cardholder Services” I only got 42,400 hits.
 I’m not surprised that when I looked through the first two pages of the Google list, I didn’t find anyone praising her, and expressing the joy they feel whenever she calls (and she does call frequently).
 I find it hard to believe that annoying the vast majority of potential customers is an effective marketing strategy, but I guess it must be or they wouldn’t keep doing it.

 I know being on the federal no call list doesn’t work to stop the calls.
 I know talking to a representative, telling them I’m on the federal no call list, and asking to be removed from their list doesn’t work.
 I’m told that dropping your land line doesn’t work either because they do call cell phones although that’s against the law too.
 I know selecting #2 so they won’t be calling me again doesn’t work.
 I’m told that if you talk to them, and ask for the contact information so you can send them a don’t call letter and begin suing them results in them hanging up on you although I haven’t tried that yet.
 I’ve heard the Federal Trade Commission got a multi-million-dollar judgement against the people they think are doing it, and that hasn’t worked either.